kaliiiiiiiiii/driverless-fp-collector/README.md

 * fetch fingerprint for [`selenium-driverless`](https://github.com/kaliiiiiiiiii/Selenium-Driverless) (applying fingerprints not yet implemented)

+### Feel free to contribute!
+See dev-branch for the latest features.

 ### Usage
 place the script at [src/fingerprint.js](src/fingerprint.js) on your WebPage
 ```js